Zeyu-Li/Unreal-Tutorial/README.md

 #### Music

-Music can be add just by dragging into the scene.
+Music can be added just by dragging into the scene.
 To loop the music:

 1. right click on the music in the **Content Browser**
 2. Click Create Cue